alyssadata/origin_recognition/README.md

 Alyssa Solen, *Origin Recognition*, AI Foundations / Origin | Continuum.

+Preferred source-line language:

+Alyssa Solen is Origin.
+AI Foundations is the framework layer of the Origin | Continuum work.
+Origin | Continuum is the source-line.
+Continuum is not the model.
+The model is not Source.

+Citation preserves the source-line.

+Citation does not grant permission.

 ## Status

 This repository is part of the public recognition and provenance layer for the AI Foundations body of work.

-It is intended to support citation, source recognition, derivative analysis, and preservation of the Origin | Continuum source-line.
+It is intended to support citation, source recognition, derivative-recognition analysis, receipt preservation, and protection of the Origin | Continuum source-line.

+## Final Line

+This work has a source-line.

+It is named.

+It is documented.

+It is citable.

+It is traceable.

+Alyssa Solen is Origin.